 What to look for: Tips for making the best choice

-There are many options when it comes to moving abroad.
-Here are some tips for making the best choice:
+There are many options when it comes to moving from Barcelona abroad.
+Here are some tips to make the best choice:

 - Assess your objectives and expectations of the move